 Meike 35mm f1.7 – Amazon

-You can find this lens and compare it to others options by looking at my camera lens lists.
+You can find this lens and compare it to other options by looking at my camera lens lists.

-It looks like the Opteka 35mm f1.7 and Neewer 35mm f1.7 are the same lens as this one.
+It looks like the Opteka 35mm f1.7 and Neewer 35mm f1.7 are the same lenses as this one.